It's been called cotton mouth, dough mouth, and by medical professionals, xerostomia. But most people call it dry mouth.

 Although Dr. Lloyd stresses that dry mouth is not a normal consequence of aging, the affliction is particularly common among the elderly, partly because nine out of 10 people over the age of 65 take medications.
 More than 500 drugs can cause dry mouth, including those used to treat heart problems, allergies, cancer and anxiety, according to the American Dental Association.

 Although medication is the main reason patients develop dry mouth, it can have other causes as well.
 Among them are infections, alcohol abuse, trauma to the mouth and hormone changes (such as menopause).
 Chronic allergies, adenoids, blocked nasal passages and even bad posture can cause mouth breathing, which also dries out tissues.

 Dry mouth also can be a sign or symptom of more serious illnesses, such as anemia, diabetes, Parkinson's Disease, cancer and auto-immune disorders like lupus.
 Sjögren's Syndrome, an auto-immune disease where white blood cells attack the glands that produce saliva and tears, is especially common among older people.
 About 4 million Americans suffer from the illness; 90% are women.

 For all of the problems it causes, dry mouth can be overlooked by caregivers and even the sufferers themselves because its onset is often slow, New York dentist James Rodriguez told AgingCare.com.
 "We bring it to the attention of patients more often than they do to us," he says.
-Dentists can detect it because the tongue tends to have a white coating and the insides of cheeks are red—and tooth damage can be extensive.
+Dentists can detect it because the tongue tends to have a white coating and the insides of cheeks are red.
+It is not something to be overlooked.
+Dryness damages hard and soft tissues in the mouth, and tooth damage can be extensive.
 He recalls one patient who had nine root cavities appear only six months after his previous cavity-free visit.
 Seven of his teeth had to be extracted.